hashirbot/TG-FW-BOT/README.md

-# Telegram Autoforwarder
+# Telegram Autoforwarder Bot

-The Telegram Autoforwarder is a Python script that allows you to forward messages from one chat (group or channel) to another based on specified keywords.
+The Telegram Autoforwarder bot is a Python script that allows you to forward messages from one chat (group or channel) to another based on specified keywords.
 It works with both groups and channels, requiring only the necessary permissions to access the messages.

 ## Features